-Before starting building any leads list, take the time to review your current customers and do it mindfully.
+Before starting to build any leads list, take the time to review your current customers and do it mindfully.
 Refrain from using assumptions or simply checking their website.
 That won’t really help you in the long run.

 Create a criteria checklist

 Starting from user research has many benefits.
 The most important is that you will be able to find patterns and indicators that can predict the success of that lead.

 When you start writing down details about your audience, you will notice that most of your customers have things in common.
 On the surface, probably they have the same job title and they work in the same industry.

 But when you go deeper, you might find out that your customers are usually within a certain age range or geographical area, and they might have the same taste in terms of music.

 If you combine this data together, you can start building a checklist of criteria you want to see in your potential leads.
 This will help you create the so-called Ideal Customer Profile which will serve as a reference for the leads you will approach.